alonz22/simplelb/README.md

 SimpleLB is a lightweight and efficient load balancer service designed to balance traffic on Layer 4 (Transport Layer) for your web applications or services.
 It provides essential features to manage traffic effectively and optimize the performance of your server infrastructure.

 # Features
-SimpleLB focuses on Layer 4 load balancing, allowing you to distribute incoming network traffic across multiple backend servers based on various algorithms such as round-robin, least connections, or IP hash.
+SimpleLB focuses on Layer 4 load balancing, allowing you to distribute incoming network traffic across multiple backend servers based on various algorithms such as round-robin or least connections.

 ## SSL Certificate Support
 Secure your communication with clients using SSL certificates.
 SimpleLB supports SSL termination, enabling you to offload SSL encryption and decryption to the load balancer and pass unencrypted traffic to your backend servers.